Alkhazalih/Alkhazalih/README.md

 **Ruhul Bypass** is **fast**, **secure**, **reliable**, has **high ratings** in the market, and is also **easy to use.**

 **Ruhul Bypass** is a paid app.
-You can purchase activation codes **OR request a trial key for a period of 7-14 days** through the Discord server at the following link:
+You can purchase activation codes **OR request a trial key for a period of 7-14 days** through the Discord server at the following link: [Click Here](https://discord.gg/9ravwb3WHM)

 ## 📈 Tech Stack & Tools